 If you are a stockholder of record, you may vote your shares in person at the meeting.
-However, we encourage you to vote on the Internet, by telephone or by mail even if you plan to attend the meeting.
+However, we encourage you to vote on the Internet, by telephone or by proxy card even if you plan to attend the meeting.